treehouses/treehouses.github.io/pages/vi/find-pi.md

 As you can see here its local IP address is `192.168.0.19`.

 ## Method 3: nmap command
+Note: If this is your first time using the CLI on macOS you need to install brew, a package management system for the CLI

 The `nmap` command ([Network Mapper](https://nmap.org)) is a free and open-source tool for network discovery, available for Linux, macOS, and Windows.